MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/shop-similar-looks.md

 ### Example scenarios

 - A customer views a black striped sweater and receives a recommendation for a similar sweater in red.
 The customer selects the recommended product instead of the originally viewed product and then receives recommendations for similar products in red.
-- A customer uses "shop similar looks" recommendations to discover matching earrings for a ring that the customer is interested in purchasing.
+- A customer uses "shop similar looks" recommendations to discover matching earrings for a ring that the customer is interested in buying.

 ## Enable "shop similar looks" recommendations in Commerce headquarters

-Product recommendations are supported only for Commerce users who have migrated their storage to Azure Data Lake Gen 2 (ADLS).
+Product recommendations are supported only for Commerce users who have migrated their storage to Azure Data Lake Gen2.

 ### Prerequisites

-Before retailers can begin showing "shop similar looks" recommendations to customers, there are two prerequisite steps:
+Before retailers can begin to show "shop similar looks" recommendations to customers, there are two prerequisite steps:

 - [Enable product recommendations](enable-product-recommendations.md) in Commerce headquarters.
-- Confirm that the media server supports HTTPs calls.
+- Confirm that the media server supports HTTPS calls.

-For the recommendations engine to access the product images, retailers must ensure that they have generated the product URLs.
+For the recommendations engine to access the product images, retailers must generate the product URLs.
 To generate product URLs in Commerce headquarters, follow these steps.

 1. Go to **Product images**.
 1. On the Action Pane, select **Define media template**.
-1. Under **Media URLs** on the **Define media template** properties pane, select **Generate URLs**.
+1. In the **Define media template** properties pane, under **Media URLs**, select **Generate URLs**.

 > [!NOTE]
 > When you enable the "shop similar looks" recommendations feature, the process of generating product recommendation lists begins.
 Up to a day might be required before those lists are available and visible online and on POS terminals.